 - Check with the front office if students are known to be elsewhere or have signed out.
-If P1, check with the Attendance Officer first. - Check with Progress Team to ensure the student is not with them - If the student is considered high risk the Designated Safeguarding Lead will be informed.
-Staff will use professional judgement and risk assess the urgency of the situation to help inform the timeframe required in establishing the students' whereabouts before notifying the Police. - Ask that Progress Team to support in searching the school for the missing student including toilet areas (esp.
-G Block), round back of Mulberry and quieter areas of the school. - The above steps should be completed within 15-30 mins.
+If P1, check with the Attendance Officer first; - Check with Safeguarding and pastoral team to ensure the student is not with them; - Attendance team will email all staff and send an SOS. - Pastoral team will then search the school to locate missing student, this includes toilet areas and quieter areas of the school; - If the student is considered high risk the Designated Safeguarding Lead will be informed.
+Staff will use professional judgement and risk assess the urgency of the situation to help inform the timeframe required in establishing the students' whereabouts before notifying the Police; - The above steps should be completed within 15-30 mins.
 Once complete, and if there are no signs of the missing student, the parent/carers should be contacted following liaison with a member of SLT.
-Parents/carers should be informed of the following: - o That the child is considered missing and the school has exhausted all its efforts to locate them - Request that the parent/carer attempt to contact the student on their mobile phone and instruct that they return to school or tell parents/carers of their whereabouts.
+Parents/carers should be informed of the following: - o That the child is considered missing and the school has exhausted all its efforts to locate them

+Request that the parent/carer attempt to contact the student on their mobile phone and instruct that they return to school or tell parents/carers of their whereabouts.
 Parent/carer should attempt to make face to face contact and inform the school when they are safe.